Saydel Community School District

 The Saydel Community School District is a rural public school district with its headquarters in unincorporated Polk County, Iowa.

 The district, entirely in Polk County, serves portions of Des Moines and Ankeny.
 It also serves a portion of the Saylorville census-designated place.

 Within the district are three schools: one elementary school, a middle school, and one high school.
 District offices are located next to Woodside Middle School.

+The district was organized in 1952, under the procedure provided by Chapter 276, Code of Iowa 1950, I.C.A.
+It was a consolidation of all the five school districts in Saylor Civil Township, and also of Berwick Independent District and Delaware Township sub-district No. 3, both of which were in Delaware Civil Township, collectively resulting in the name “Saydel.”